MUSIC AT NEW PHILADELPHIA MORAVIAN CHURCH

 The Beracah Choir provides music during the 11:10 a.m. service.
 The choir is a smaller ensemble that sings music that includes a wide range of songs, anthem, and hymns ranging from the traditional to more contemporary.
 The praise band accompaniment utilizes the sanctuary piano and guitars.
 This choir meets on Monday evening at 7:30 p.m. in the choir room for practice.

-All children and youth are welcome to participate!
+All children are welcome to participate!

 BELLS OF JOY